-However, this simple proposal suffers from the lack of defining accurately what a "change of state" is.
-Change of state could take many forms, discrete changes or continuous as well (a variation of energy level for instance).
-May be the latter statement constitutes a crucial point to go deeper in the reflection about what activity signifies, and how the concept could help in saving computing resources and get (i) a better description of the dynamics, (ii) a better appreciation of the potentialities of the systems under study.
+However, this simple proposal suffers from the lack of defining accurately what a 'change of state' is.
+Change of state could take many forms, discrete changes or continuous as well (a variation of energy level, for instance).
+Perhaps the latter statement constitutes a crucial point to go deeper in the reflection about what activity signifies, and how the concept could help in saving computing resources and get (i) a better description of the dynamics and (ii) a better appreciation of the potentialities of the systems under study.

-- What is activity in this context?
-Activity can have different meanings depending on the aggregation level at which the system is considered. - Why use it?
-To determine which components of a system (cell, individual, population, ecosystem...) participate in the achievement of a particular task (or behaviour) and in some cases which components are essential to maintain the integrity of the system.
-In some cases, the prediction of the activity level over time of a biological system (organism, ecosystem...) can help in optimizing some actions (therapies, ecological engineering and management...)
-The prediction of the activity variation over time of simulated biological systems (set of functions, organism, ecosystem...) can help in optimizing some actions (therapies: optimal frequency/dose of medication impulses; ecological engineering and management: best date (or state of a system) to engage actions (modifications, treatments, introduction of species, etc.)

-- How to define it?
+• What is activity in this context?
+Activity can have different meanings depending on the aggregation level at which the system is considered.

+- Why use it?
+To determine which components of a system (cell, individual, population, ecosystem, etc.) participate in the achievement of a particular task (or behavior) and in some cases which components are essential to maintain the integrity of the system.
+The prediction of the activity variation over time of simulated biological systems (set of functions, organism, ecosystem, etc.) can help in optimizing some actions (therapies: optimal frequency/ dose of medication impulses; ecological engineering and management: best date, or state of a system, to engage actions, modifications, treatments, introduction of species, etc.). - How to define it?
 Today, no simple definition can be given in this context.
-However, we make this proposal, as a basis for further studies: is declared qualitatively active any biological object which is the locus of exchanges (gas, liquids, nutrients, molecules...) and of transformations (chemical transformations) which result in maintaining the integrity of the object itself or the system to which it belongs. - Where to use it?
-In experimental biology and ecology and within the prediction tasks of the system behaviour (modeling and simulation). - When to use it?
+However, we make this proposal, as a basis for further studies: any biological object which is the locus of exchanges (gas, liquids, nutrients, molecules, etc.) and of transformations (chemical transformations) which result in maintaining the integrity of the object itself or the system to which it belongs is declared qualitatively active. - Where to use it?
+In experimental biology and ecology and within the prediction tasks of the system behavior (modeling and simulation). - When to use it?
 In decision making (experiments and modeling) and to improve the effects of some actions on systems.
 Crucial in the analysis of system functioning.
-For instance, which genes involved in a network (socalled pathway) are activated/inhibited as a response to a (fluctuating) signal coming from the environment of the system under study?
+For instance, which genes involved in a network (so-called pathway) are activated/inhibited as a response to a (fluctuating)

+signal coming from the environment of the system under study?

-5 Activity in Economics and Decisions
+5. Activity in economics and decisions

-Activity is a central notion in Economics.
+Activity is a central notion in economics.
 Therefore, before re-defining or using a concept of activity, we need first to review what is economical activity and how economical activity is investigated in the framework of economic theories.
-In a second part, computational activity is modeled through optimal control theory.
-Optimal control is used in Economics to mathematically model and find optimal decisions.
-Finally, a notion of activity, compatible with both Economics and Computer Science, is proposed for activity evaluation.
+In the second part, computational activity is modeled through optimal control theory.
+Optimal control is used in economics to mathematically model and find optimal decisions.
+Finally, a notion of activity, compatible with both economics and computer science, is proposed for activity evaluation.

-5.1 Economical Activity
+5.1.
+Economical activity